akash-sharma/myspark/README.md

 # myspark

-###Written three storm topologies :
+Written one spark job:

-(1) SimpleConsumerTopology.java
+(1) SimpleKafkaConsumer.java

-This is simple topology having 1 kafka spout and 1 kafka bolt
+This is simple spark job which consumes data from kafka topic, processes it and pushes processed data to Elastic Search in batches.